 The new range of Dina Farms brand juices includes six flavors: orange, mango, strawberry, pomegranate, pineapple, and lemon mint, that come in family size and single-serve packaging, and is sold at supermarkets nationwide.
 The juices are made from real fruits and have a 15-day shelf life to preserve the health benefits and flavor of the fruits.
-ICDP successfully managed to transition its idle milk production capacity to produce the new juice line with minimal by the new direct distribution channels and various investments to the existing production line.
+ICDP successfully managed to transition its idle milk production investments to the existing production line.

-As market conditions improved post COVID-19, With its new cheese lines, which were commissioned particularly in the HORECA sector (i.e., hotels, restaurants, and cafés), ICDP's total SKU volumes new products throughout the year, the cheese division increased by 2% y-o-y to 4,535 tons in 4Q22, tons in FY22 versus 16,755 tons in FY21.
+particularly in the HORECA sector (i.e., hotels, restaurants, and cafés), ICDP's total SKU volumes new products throughout the year, the cheese division increased by 2% y-o-y to 4,535 tons in 4Q22, closing the year with an 8% y-o-y increase to 18,024 tons in 4Q22, and 216% y-o-y to 810 tons in FY22.

+tons in FY22 versus 16,755 tons in FY21.
 Growth was witnessed across most segments including milk, yogurt, and cheese, among others.